colinmorris/csc236/docs/last3weeks.md

 ## Exam

 We were originally scheduled to write a final exam worth 41% of the final grade.
-My current **tentative** plan is to distribute some of that 41% to existing term work (particularly the first midterm), and allocate some of it to a final 'take-home exam'.
-In terms of length and content, this would be similar to a normal 3-hour 236 exam, but you would have a few days to write it.
+In place of this, we will have a final take-home assessment worth 20%.
+In terms of length and content, this will be similar to a normal 3-hour 236 exam, but you will have 3 days to write it.
 Answers would be submitted to MarkUs (LaTeX not required).
-It would be released some time around our original exam date of April 7.
-As with the quizzes and second midterm, it would be open book, but with no collaboration or consultation of online sources (aside from course materials).

-Note that any reweighting will need to be voted on by the class and receive majority approval to pass.
+The final will be released at 12:01 AM EST April 7, and due 72 hours later (i.e. one minute after midnight of April 9).
+As with the quizzes and second midterm, it will be open book, but with no collaboration or consultation of online sources (aside from course materials).

 ## Questions?